HariantoAtWork/sylo-vue-spa/README.md

 > A full-featured Webpack setup with hot-reload, lint-on-save, unit testing & css extraction.

-Starting point for NoProtocol front-end applications.
+Starting point for Sylo front-end applications.
 A fork of the excellent [webpack template](https://github.com/vuejs-templates/webpack) and tuned to our preferences.

 ## Usage